Alexandru-AndreiOana/RlBot-Deep_Learning/README.md

 # RlBot-Deep_Learning
-This repository contains Rocket League bots trained with deep learning techniques.
+This repository contains a Rocket League agent trained using Deep Reinforcement Learning.
+The training algorithm
+is Proximal Policy Optimziation (PPO-Clip).